redvery/compressonator/README.md

 # Compressonator in Docker

-Purpose of this Docker Image is to run [Compressonator](https://github.com/GPUOpen-Tools/compressonator) on Apple Silicon Macs.
+Purpose of this Docker Image is to run [Compressonator](https://github.com/GPUOpen-Tools/compressonator) on the Mac.
+Works also on Apple Silicon.

 ---